MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

    ![Edit account settings](media/edit-account-settings.PNG "Edit account settings")

-2. Under **Sharing Notes**, move the sliders to the off position for the options you want to turn off.
+2. Under **Note Output Options**, move the sliders to the off position for the options you want to turn off.

 ## Export a note